whatsthehubbub/victoryboogiewoogie/static/css/README.md

 - [LESS](http://lesscss.org/ "LESS")

 ## Software that comes in handy
-*custom.less* is automatically concatenated and minified with [CodeKit](http://incident57.com/codekit/ "CodeKit by Incident57").
+*bootstrap.less* is automatically concatenated and minified with [CodeKit](http://incident57.com/codekit/ "CodeKit by Incident57")—and outputed as *bootstrap.css*.